JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 At minimum, you must customize the following:
 1. Set `DEPLOYMENT` to **mouselight**.
-2. Setup `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` to the mounts you used during the operating system installation.
+2. Ensure that `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` point to the disk mounts you used during the operating system installation.
 Alternatively, you can make symbolic links so that the default paths point to your mounted disks.
 3. Set `HOST1` and `HOST2` to the two servers you are deploying on.
 Use fully-qualified hostnames here -- they should match the TLS certificate you intend to use.
 4. Fill in all the unset passwords with >8 character passwords.
 You should only use alphanumeric characters, special characters are not currently supported.
 5. Generate 32-byte secret keys for JWT_SECRET_KEY and MONGODB_SECRET_KEY.